 A whole-house lightning protection system usually includes multiple strike points and multiple ground rods that go at least 10 feet underground to disperse the lightning.
 They also may include special components for tall trees and other similar objects on the property to prevent “side flashing” (e.g., lightning striking an object and jumping to a second object).

 Home lightning protection systems also typically include surge suppressors to avoid lightning’s electrical discharge causing an electrical overload in your home that can start a fire.
-Even with surge suppressors in place, you may want to consider in-home surge protectors for sensitive electronics.
+Even with surge suppressors in place, you may want to consider other house fire prevention tips like using surge protectors for sensitive electronics.
 Learn more about how home insurance may protect your home from power surges.